 Family Based Mental Health Services

-In order to qualify for FBMHS, your child must have an independent Comprehensive Child Evaluation completed by a Licensed Psychologist or Clinical Evaluator.
-If the evaluation recommends that FBMHS is medically indicated, the County Mental Health Department and the Managed Care Company will assess the medical necessity and frequency for the final authorization of services.
+In order to qualify for FBMHS, your child must have an Independent Comprehensive Child Evaluation completed by a Licensed Psychologist or Clinical Evaluator.
+If the evaluation recommends that Family Based is medically indicated, the County Mental Health Department and the Managed Care Company will assess the medical necessity and frequency for the final authorization of services.